 Heritage at Risk is an Official Statistic

-As a designated provider of official statistics we will follow the regulations set out in the Code of Practice for Official Statistics January 2009 when producing, analysing and disseminating these statistics.
+As a designated provider of official statistics we follow the regulations set out in the Code of Practice for Statistics - Ensuring official statistics serve the public, published by the Office for Statistics Regulation and UK Statistics Authority, when producing and disseminating these statistics.

-Historic England response to the Code of Practice for Heritage at Risk
+Historic England response to the Code of Practice for Statistics

-- All HAR statistics (including trends) have been published as a standalone document without any analytical comment from Historic England (PDF only)
+All HAR statistics have been published as a standalone document without any analytical comment from Historic England (PDF only).

-- A standalone methodology statement outlining the collection of HAR data is also available on the web site
+A standalone method statement outlining the collection of HAR data is also available on the website.

-- Access to the data was limited to those with direct involvement in the production and analysis of HAR statistics
+Access to the data before the publication date within Historic England was limited to those colleagues with direct involvement in the production of the HAR statistics.

-The following staff members were given access to the HAR data 24 hours prior to release:
+In addition, the following staff members at Historic England and the Department for Culture Media and Sport (DCMS) were given access to the HAR data 24 hours prior to release: